 For graduate students: We offer a good range of graduate courses in areas of foundations including courses on Logic, Lattice Theory, Axiomatic Set Theory, and Universal Algebra.
 Special topics classes are also offered.
 Foundations is one of the course sequences for our PhD comprehensive exam.
 We continue to have a fine group of Master’s and PhD students working in various areas of foundations.

-Events and Associations: We hold a weekly Lattice Theory Seminar and are involved in the organization of a good number of conferences held in the local area, regionally, and internationally.
+Events and Associations: We hold a weekly Algebra/Lattice Theory Seminar and are involved in the organization of a good number of conferences held in the local area, regionally, and internationally.
 Our group has members on the editorial boards of Order and Studia Logica (two of the main specialist journals in the field) as well as Mathematica Slovaca, the Tbilisi Journal of Mathematics, the Journal of Language, Logic, and Computation, and on the Council of the International Quantum Structures Association.